 Located in the Sierra Nevada, between California and Nevada, Lake Tahoe is the largest Alpine lake in North America, lying at 6 225 ft (1,897 m).
 With a depth of 1 645 ft (501 m), it is also the second deepest lake in the USA, only behind Crater Lake in Oregon (mentioned below in this list).

 Lake Tahoe is a prominent natural landmark in Nevada and California and a popular year-round destination.
 It is popular both as a winter sports destination with snow and ski resorts and an outdoor recreation area in Summer with crystal clear waters and sandy beaches.
-The Nevada side also offers lakeside casino resorts, as one would expect.
+Nevada’s side also offers lakeside casino resorts, as one would expect.

 There are dozens of public access beaches in Lake Tahoe, but the most popular is Sand Harbor.
 It was white sand, near-perfect translucent water, and lovely granite rock formations.
 It’s a perfect destination for swimming, kayaking, SUPing, and even scuba diving.